vivekmathema/CRISP/README.md

                                The Definations of most parameters are presented as tool tip text in status bar of GUI nterface.
 ```

 **_The CRISP software will undergo continuous development, with minor bugs being fixed over time.
-The primary goal of making the software open source is to enable a larger community to participate, contribute, and assist in the customization and development of deep learning-based techniques for GC×GC-TOFMS contour image metabolomics_.**
+The primary goal of making the software open source is to enable a larger community to participate, contribute, and assist in the customization and development of deep learning-based techniques for GC×GC-TOFMS contour image metabolomics_.[Once the manuscript is accpeted, all soruce code will be made full available under suitable opensource software liscence ]**